 Logic of classical reactions.
 Chemical reaction schemes usually have rate constants that are independent of each other, so interruption of flux in one reaction in the scheme does not change rate constants elsewhere in a model of a series of chemical reactions.
 Reactants can accumulate and build up mass in that model of reactions.
 The accumulated mass changes flow in a complex way, different in different systems, that have different constitutive equations.
 The accumulation of mass does not follow a universal rule.
 Classical schemes follow conservation of mass, not conservation of current.
+Mass action needs an additional constraint and equation to enforce global continuity of current flow.
+The additional equation ensures that forces and fields change so Kirchoff's current law is always obeyed.

 Accumulated charge is much simpler than accumulated mass.
 Accumulated charge has universal properties, independent of the physical nature of the charge.
-Particle and quasi-particle currents that accumulate at a junction (with sum i{Σ}) change the time derivative of electric potential by an invariant equation $\partial V/\partial t = i{\Sigma}/C$ (determined by the Maxwell equations).
+Particle and quasi-particle currents that accumulate at a junction (with sum $i{\Sigma}$ ) change the time derivative of electric potential by an invariant equation $\partial V/\partial t = i{\Sigma}/C$ (determined by the Maxwell equations).
 The change in electrical potential carries away a displacement current